leechae0/hpd-replication/README.md

 > *Black-Box Auditing of Compositional Privacy Leakage in Multi-Agent Large Language Model
 > Dialogues: Path Discovery and Metamorphic Validation* (submitted to IEEE Access).

-Every number in Tables III, IV, V, A.1 and C.1 (value-exposed row), and the C.4 baselines, can be regenerated from this repository.
+Every number in Tables III, IV, V, A.1, C.1 (value-exposed row), C.2 and C.3, and the C.4 baselines, can be regenerated from this repository.
 Experiments 1 and 2 run offline in a few minutes.
 Experiment 3 needs API access to the three observer models; its complete per-scenario logs are included, so all Experiment 3 tables can be recomputed without re-querying the models.